Manoj4499/assignment2-kandimalla/README.md

 | INDIA | There is a stunning bueaty one of the seventh wonder **Taj Mahal**, Wild Life, Hystoric Places  | Ten days Tour |
 | USA | New Technology, Architecture, Nationala Parks, Wild Life | One Week |
 | UK | Beautiful Gardens, Best View Spots, Music Festivals, Hystoric arts  | One Week |

+---
+# Funny Quotes
+>“There is nothing better than a friend, unless it’s a friend with chocolate.” — *Linda Grayson.* <br>
+“One loyal friend is worth ten thousand relatives.” — *Euripides.*